 Electric batteries are not expected to be feasible at scale by mid-century, except for short-haul flights (Hall, Pavlenko and Lutsey, 2018).
 Researchers expect biofuels to play an important role in decarbonising aviation from 2020 onwards (Napp et al., 2019) and biofuels will likely be approved as ‘CORSIA eligible fuels’.
 However, supply is limited and other sectors also expect to replace fossil fuels with bioenergy (Searle et al., 2019).

-Of the four abatement categories, decarbonisation technologies offer the greatest mitigation potential and could reduce 2050 CO2 emissions by 50% compared to 2005 to 100% compared to a current practice scenario (Energy Transitions Commission, 2019; Napp et al., 2019).
+Decarbonisation technologies could reduce 2050 CO2 emissions by 50% compared to 2005 to 100% compared to a current practice scenario (Energy Transitions Commission, 2019; Napp et al., 2019).
 They also can help reduce non-CO2 emissions and impacts from aviation.
 For example, researchers found that soot emissions – and consequently contrail cirrus formation – can be reduced by switching to alternative fuels (Burkhardt, Bock and Bier, 2018).

 However, airlines had a small profit margin prior to the COVID-19 pandemic and their economic situation has worsened since.
 This likely slows down the shift to a more sustainable aviation sector (Peeters and Melkert, 2021).
 While governments around the world spent billions of dollars on airline bailouts, they generally did not attach binding environmental conditions (Bogaisky, 2020; Climate Action Tracker, 2020; T&E, CMW and Greenpeace, 2021).